kinectron/docusaurus-site-archive/docs/api.md

 let kinectron = new Kinectron("192.168.68.118"); // Add Kinectron loca address here
 ```

-If you're working with the [p5 Web Editor](https://editor.p5js.org/), or want to share your server on the public internet, you will need a public address.
+If you're working with the [p5 Web Editor](https://editor.p5js.org/), or want to share your server on the public internet, you will need a public https address.
 After you press "Create Public Address" on your server application, you will see a public address appear.

 ![Kinectron IP public](/img/server/chooseippublic.png)